Mediterranean Diet Helps Prevent Heart Attacks

 Those who were on the Mediterranean diet with olive oil had a 30% decreased incidence of cardiovascular events.
 Those on the Med diet with nuts had a 28% decreased incidence of cardiovascular events.

 However, within those events were another surprising result.
 The Mediterranean diet with the mixed nuts – many of which were walnuts – had nearly half the incidence of strokes.

 Remember too, that the control group was given low fat advice by physicians according to the American Heart Association guidelines.
 This means that the control group’s diet was likely better than a typical Western diet.
 This of course means that the Mediterranean diet is compared to a typical Western diet would show even more dramatic results.

-Other studies have shown that the Mediterranean diet is not only a heart-healthy diet, but significantly reduces the risk of Alzheimer’s disease and dementia, as reported by Realnatural News in a previous article.
+Other studies have shown that the Mediterranean diet is not only a heart-healthy diet, but significantly reduces the risk of Alzheimer’s disease and dementia.

 The Mediterranean diet is rich in grains, fruits and vegetables and low in red meat.
 This type of diet provides various phytonutrients that provide antioxidant benefits.
 Oxidative stress has been shown to be at the root of artery disease.